March on Washington Movement: Media effect

 While mainstream media had a role in reporting on the movement, African-American media outlets covered it most thoroughly.
 Early in the spring of 1941, black newspapers expressed skepticism of the movement's ambitious goals to attract tens of thousands of marchers.
 The Chicago Defender worried whether even "2,000 Negroes would march".

 Their tone changed, however, as the date of the march approached.
 By May, black newspapers reported on growing support for the march; The Amsterdam News of New York City ran the front-page headline: "100,000 in March to Capitol."
-If it was simply a tactic of bluffing, the same tactic was shared by black press as a whole.
-The Chicago Defender by that time reported "50,000 preparing for a March for jobs and justice".
+The Chicago Defender reported "50,000 preparing for a March for jobs and justice".

 Communist appeal

-The MOWM had an uneasy relationship with communist organizations in the U.S. Communists supported the idea of a proletariat uprising but "they constantly drew a line between the 'job-march' and its 'war-mongering leadership.'"
+The MOWM had an uneasy relationship with communist organizations in the United States.
+Communists supported the idea of a proletariat uprising but "constantly drew a line between the 'job-march' and its 'war-mongering leadership.'"
 Randolph used various tactics to avoid having communists be part of the March on Washington Movement, as he knew it caused difficulties in gaining support for the larger goals of African Americans.
 He restricted membership to African Americans; although black Communists might participate, only a small percentage of the disciplined Communist party members were black.